Rajshah1302/Flashbets/README.md

 * wallet/session plumbing can be swapped (wagmi),
 * and the liquidity / settlement layer (YellowSDKWagmiService) can graduate from “simulated” to “production-grade” without rewriting the UI.

-This README should give new contributors and auditors enough context to navigate the repo, run it locally, understand the trust boundaries, and start improving specific layers without guessing.